omatviiv/.vim/README.md

 # .vim
-My preconfigured scripts and config that vim is looking for at startup.
+My preconfigured scripts that vim is looking for at startup.

 ## how to use
 1. Clone repository.